Ufa Rail Bridge: Recognition and Impact

 This design was regarded as progressive because it reduced additional stresses in the truss members.
-At the 1896 Edinburgh International Exhibition, this construction received a Gold Medal and later entered worldwide bridge‑building practice as the "Russian system."
+Indeed, at the 1896 Edinburgh International Exhibition, this construction received a Gold Medal and later entered worldwide bridge‑building practice as the "Russian system."

 Technical Norms of 1884

-The Belaya River bridge was built to the Technical Regulations for Railway Bridges (1884), which prescribed limits on axle loads, span lengths, and material quality.
+The bridge was constructed in accordance with the Technical Regulations for Railway Bridges (1884), which stipulated specific limits on axle loads, span lengths, and material quality, ensuring its structural integrity.

 Steel over Welded Iron

-Although bridge construction at the time depended heavily on welded iron joints, Belelubsky's load tests proved cast steel's superior strength-to-weight ratio and fatigue resistance over welded iron in bridge construction.
-He advocated prefabricated steel components for reduced on-site labor and improved dimensional accuracy, despite resistance from government ministries concerned about supply chain disruption and retooling costs.
+Although bridge construction at the time depended heavily on welded iron joints, Belelubsky's load tests proved cast steel's superior strength-to-weight ratio and fatigue resistance over welded iron.
+He advocated for prefabricated steel components to reduce on-site labor and improve dimensional accuracy, despite resistance from government ministries concerned about supply chain disruption and retooling costs.
 His persistence led to the adoption of standardized steel profiles, transforming Russian construction and setting a precedent that would echo throughout the coming century.
-All steel was fabricated at the Votkinsk Plant.
+All steel components, it should be noted, were fabricated at the Votkinsk Plant in Udmurtia.

+Superstructure Design

+In the superstructure, Beleleubsky employed semi-parabolic trusses that feature a vertical support column and a single, curved lower chord, arranged within a double-braced lattice system.
+This double-braced configuration delivers high rigidity, shortens the length of each truss panel, and reduces the overall weight of the bridge components.
+The vertical column simplifies the bearing assembly and the support frame, making it easier to connect the transverse bearing beams to the trusses.